Healthcare costs a top concern for Republican and Democratic voters

 During a debate on Saturday, Clinton credited Obamacare with expanding benefits to 17 million Americans but said she would have to fix some “glitches,” referring to the rising costs.
 Republicans have since attacked her for trying to downplay the impact of such costs on Americans.

-Clinton proposed more oversight of health insurers, a $5,000 tax credit for people struggling with medical expenses and allowing the government's Medicare program for the elderly to negotiate for lower drug prices.
+Clinton proposed more oversight of health insurers, a $5,000 tax credit for people struggling with medical expenses and allowing the government's Medicare programme for the elderly to negotiate for lower drug prices.

 The Reuters/Ipsos poll surveyed 1,639 adults with a credibility interval of plus or minus 4.6 percentage points.